neon-bindings/rfcs/text/0000-thread-safe-handles.md

 # Summary
 [summary]: #summary

-Two new `Send` and `Sync` features are introduced: `EventQueue: Send + Sync` and `Root: Send`.
+Two new `Send` and `Sync` features are introduced: `Channel: Send + Sync` and `Root: Send`.
 These features work together to allow multi-threaded modules to interact with JavaScript.

-* `EventQueue`: Provides a `send` method for queueing a Rust closure to be executed by the JavaScript thread that created the `EventQueue`.
+* `Channel`: Provides a `send` method for queueing a Rust closure to be executed by the JavaScript thread that created the `Channel`.
 * `Root<_>`: An external reference to JavaScript object that can be sent across threads.
 It may only be dereferenced by the JavaScript thread that created it.

 # Motivation